lancenacabuan/theosis/README.md

 ---

 ## **VII.
 Ecumenical Perspectives**
-The doctrine of *theosis* transcends denominational boundaries, resonating across various Christian traditions and offering diverse interpretations that deepen our understanding of salvation and spiritual growth.
+The doctrine of *theosis* transcends denominational boundaries, resonating across various Christian traditions and offering diverse interpretations that deepen the understanding of salvation and spiritual growth.
 This section explores how *theosis* is viewed in Eastern Orthodox Christianity, Roman Catholicism, and Protestantism, highlighting both commonalities and differences in how the concept is understood and applied within these traditions.

 ### **1. Eastern Orthodox Christianity**
 - **Centrality of Theosis**: In Eastern Orthodox Christianity, *theosis* is foundational to the doctrine of salvation.
 It is viewed not merely as the forgiveness of sins but as a transformative participation in the divine life, aligning with God’s original purpose for humanity to reflect His image (*Genesis 1:26-27*). *Theosis* is understood as a cooperative process, wherein God's grace empowers human participation.